reStrike-d-o-o/reStrike_VTA_Cursor/docs/LIBRARY_STRUCTURE.md

 ---

+## OBS WebSocket Runtime Connection Management

+- Tauri commands (`add_obs_connection`, `remove_obs_connection`) allow runtime management of OBS connections from the frontend.
+- Each connection is managed independently and can be added or removed without restarting the backend.

+---

+## OBS WebSocket Command Sending

+- The backend exposes a Tauri command (`obs_send_request`) to send any OBS WebSocket v5 request to any connection by name.
+- The frontend receives the response or error from OBS for each command.

+---

 **Status**: ✅ **Library Structure Complete** **Benefits**: Improved maintainability, testability, and development speed **Next Steps**: Continue development using this modular structure